Features

 If you’ve got lots of eCommerce products to sell, you might naturally wonder where to advertise them.
-Google Ads and Amazon Ads are both strong platforms for advertizing your business.
+Google Ads and Amazon Ads are both strong platforms for advertising your business.
 While, in many respects, the two platforms are similar, there are some key differences between the two.

 That’s exactly what we’re going to explore today.